BekMart/21-practice/README.md

 - The performance value sometimes varies.
 - The results were as follows when last checked-

-![The performance is amber at 80.
+![The performance is amber at 87.
 Acessability is green at 91.
-Best practice is green scoring 96.
-SEA is green at 90.][lighthouse-results1]
+Best practice is green scoring 100.
+SE0 is green at 90.][lighthouse]

 <h2 id="validation">Code Validation</h2>